-- 1. During a suspension, an athlete or manager may practice (coach's discretion). - 2.
-During a suspension from sports in which an athlete or manager normally competes, the athlete or manager is not eligible to join any other sports. - 3.
+- 1. During a suspension, a student involved in extracurricular activities may practice (coach's discretion). - 2.
+During a suspension from sports in which the student normally participates, the student is not eligible to join any other activity. - 3.
 Should an athlete be suspended at the start of any WIAA tournament event, they will be ineligible to participate for any further WIAA tournament games.